tripasect/mpv-Subtitle-Definition/README.md

 # Installation

-1. Clone this repository to your local machine and kick the .lua file out of the directory:
+1. Clone this repository in the scripts folder of mpv and de-nest the .lua file:

 ```bash
 cd ~/.config/mpv/scripts